energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-presentation-one-issuance-exchange.md

+Sample Exchange Definition for an issuance and presentation.

+Use case:

-Sample Exchange Definition for a presentation and issuance - Holder needs to prove control over DID, thus exchange definition of type DIDAuth is needed to get the Credential from Issuer and another exchange definition to present the credential.
+1. Holder needs to prove control over DID to obtain a Verifiable Credential from authority, thus exchange definition of type _DIDAuth_ is needed.
+The exchange-definition of type _PresentationDefinition_ is needed to present the obtained Verifiable Credential.

 `DIDAuth` exchange-definition :